-Seahorses are mostly an incidentally caught fish.
-This means that fishers typically do not set out to catch seahorses.
-However they are often caught in netsof bottom trawlers, wherea net is draggedalor the seabed, impacting nearly everything in its pat This is the most destructive fishing method used globally.
-Thousands of non-target species are cau using this method, and large areas of marine habi are destroyed.
-Typically, bycatch from these botto trawls include seahorses, sea cucumbers, and a la number of other species.
-This indiscriminate fish eastern coast of the country, from the Gulf of Mannar, and the Palk Bay, located in Tamil Nadu.
+In mainland India, till the ban, most of the seahorses in international trade were caught from the southeastern coast of the country, from the Gulf of Mannar, and the Palk Bay, located in Tamil Nadu.
 While some of the seahorses were from targeted diving, a large number were incidentally caught using non-selective fishing gear.
 In addition to the large number of trawls operating in this region, seahorses face additional pressure from traditional but non-selective fishing methods such as the "Thallu madi" or drag nets.
 These nets, prevalent in the Palk Bay region of Tamil Nadu, are dragged along bottom-habitats in shallow waters directly over seagrass beds and, though often wind operated, are responsible for the catch of millions of seahorses.